Version 0.12.0 (2014-10-09)

 - Indexing can be overloaded with the

-traits. - The
+IndexandIndexMuttraits. - The

-pattern matches, currently behind the 'if_let' feature gate. - 'where clauses', a more flexible syntax for specifying trait bounds that is more aesthetic, have been added for traits and free functions.
+if letconstruct takes a branch only if theletpattern matches, currently behind the 'if_let' feature gate. - 'where clauses', a more flexible syntax for specifying trait bounds that is more aesthetic, have been added for traits and free functions.
 Where clauses will in the future make it possible to constrain associated types, which would be impossible with the existing syntax.

 - A new slicing syntax (e.g.

-traits. - The syntax for matching of sub-slices has been changed to use a
+[0..4]) has been introduced behind the 'slicing_syntax' feature gate, and can be overloaded with theSliceorSliceMuttraits. - The syntax for matching of sub-slices has been changed to use a

 postfix

-and to future-proof potential additional uses of the syntax. - The syntax for matching inclusive ranges in patterns has changed
+..instead of prefix (.e.g.[a, b, c..]), for consistency with other uses of..and to future-proof potential additional uses of the syntax. - The syntax for matching inclusive ranges in patterns has changed

 from

-to be consistent with the exclusive range syntax for slicing. - Matching of sub-slices in non-tail positions (e.g.
+0..3to0...4to be consistent with the exclusive range syntax for slicing. - Matching of sub-slices in non-tail positions (e.g.

-) has been put behind the 'advanced_slice_patterns' feature gate and may be removed in the future. - Components of tuples and tuple structs can be extracted using
+[a.., b, c]) has been put behind the 'advanced_slice_patterns' feature gate and may be removed in the future. - Components of tuples and tuple structs can be extracted using

 the

-feature gate. - The
+value.0syntax, currently behind thetuple_indexingfeature gate. - The

-attribute is no longer supported; versioning is handled by the package manager. - Renaming crate imports are now written
+#[crate_id]attribute is no longer supported; versioning is handled by the package manager. - Renaming crate imports are now written

-. - Renaming use statements are now written
+extern crate foo as barinstead ofextern crate bar = foo. - Renaming use statements are now written

-bindings and argument names in macros are now hygienic.- The new, more efficient, closure types ('unboxed closures') have been added under a feature gate, 'unboxed_closures'.
+use foo as barinstead ofuse bar = foo. letandmatchbindings and argument names in macros are now hygienic.- The new, more efficient, closure types ('unboxed closures') have been added under a feature gate, 'unboxed_closures'.
 These will soon replace the existing closure types, once higher-ranked trait lifetimes are added to the language.

-has been added as a keyword, for indicating closures that capture by value.- Mutation and assignment is no longer allowed in pattern guards.
+movehas been added as a keyword, for indicating closures that capture by value.- Mutation and assignment is no longer allowed in pattern guards.

 - Generic structs and enums can now have trait bounds.